SalishSeaCast/docs/work_env/sphinx_docs.rst

 * Inter-Sphinx links are enabled between the :ref:`tools-repo` docs and the :ref:`docs-repo` repo;
   i.e.
-  whenever Sphinx encounters a cross-reference that has no matching target in the :ref:`tools-repo` docs, it looks for targets in the :ref:`docs-repo`.
+  whenever Sphinx encounters a cross-reference that has no matching target in the :ref:`tools-repo` docs, it looks for targets in the :ref:`docs-repo`, and vice-versa.

 Using :rst:role:`ref` is advised over standard reStructuredText links to sections (like ```Section title`_``) because it works across files,